microsoft/vscode-spell-check/README.md

 # Spelling and Grammar Checker

->**Alert:** This extension uses the [teacher](http://github.com/vesln/teacher) node module which calls the [After The Deadline](http://afterthedeadline.com) service to check for spelling and grammatical errors.
+>**Notice:** This extension uses the [teacher](http://github.com/vesln/teacher) node module which calls the [After The Deadline](http://afterthedeadline.com) service to check for spelling and grammatical errors.
 Document text is sent to the service over unencrypted HTTP.
 Do not use this extension with sensitive or private documents.

 ## Functionality